os-cloud/leap-2-2-4-process/README.md

 bash ./run-stages.sh
 ```

-If you want to preload the stages you can do so by running the various stages
+If you want to pre-load the stages you can do so by running the various scripts
 independently.

 ``` bash